Great Leaders Stay Objective

-Objectivity is required in many areas of a leader’s role.
+A leader’s role requires objectivity in many areas.
 First, leaders must be objective when making decisions about who to hire or select for an open position or promotion.
 They must also be objective when reviewing the performance of employees.
 When employee decisions are made on subjective sources of information, the decisions will be influenced by the leader’s personal thoughts, opinions, and judgments.
 Similarly, in daily interactions with employees, from social nuances to outright conflict, a leader must always manage their direct reports in a fair, consistent manner.
-Leaders who do not base their decisions on facts will not be trusted as a just and reliable source of support for employees.
+Leaders who do not base their decisions on facts are not trusted as a good source of support for employees.

 Objectivity is the ability to maintain a realistic perspective and keep personal biases to a minimum.
-Leaders who are objective avoid using their own judgments and interpretations when faced with a situation or decision, instead relying on facts or data.
-Personal biases can come from many sources, such as previous experiences, personal history, and interpersonal conflicts, and all can influence one’s ability to be objective.
+Leaders who are objective avoid using their own judgments and interpretations.
+They rely on facts or data instead.
+Personal biases can come from many sources.
+Sources such as previous experiences, personal history, and interpersonal conflicts, and all can influence one’s ability to be objective.

 In assessing your objectivity, ask yourself the following questions:

-Identify your bias: Every individual has some kind of biases, and the most effective way to overcome a bias is to recognize it as such.
-By acknowledging their biases, a leader can be aware of their tendency to react a certain way to specific individuals or situations, and can correct their behavior accordingly.
+Identify your bias: Every individual has some kind of biases.
+The most effective way to overcome a bias is to recognize it as such.
+By acknowledging their biases, a leader can be aware of their tendency to react a certain way to specific individuals or situations.
+Then can correct their behavior accordingly.
 Biases can be a major issue when they are sub-conscious and influence leader behaviors in unknown ways.
 Recognizing biases is the first step in preventing them from affecting behavior.

 Recognize the value of subjectivity: The need for objectivity during decision making or conflict resolution does not mean that subjectivity has no place in the workforce.
-Even highly objective leaders need to insert emotion or subjectivity into their interactions with employees, as this is how strong, positive workplace relationships are formed.
+Even highly objective leaders need to insert emotion or subjectivity into their interactions with employees.
+Strong, positive workplace relationships are formed in this way.
 Subjectivity is also often used when leaders are asked to make judgment calls based on their prior experiences or education.
-Simply remember that objectivity is required when making decisions about employees, such as hiring, promoting, or firing, as well as in interactions where emotions may be running high, such as conflict resolution.
+Simply remember that objectivity is required when making decisions about employees.
+Objectivity is needed when hiring, promoting, firing, and especially in conflict resolution (where emotions may be running high).

 The following steps can help you to be more objective at work:

 1. When faced with a conflict or difficult decision, take your time before reacting.
-Given that biases are a cognitive tool used in quick decision making, pausing for a moment or two can override the impulse to react judgmentally.
-Objective leaders have the ability to take a minute, reflect on their impulses, and temper their responses to be fair and even-handed.
+Biases are a cognitive tool used in quick decision making.
+Pausing for a moment or two can override the impulse to react judgmentally.
+Objective leaders are shown to have the ability to take a minute, reflect on their impulses, and temper their responses to be fair and even-handed.
 This not only helps in remaining level-headed in high pressure situations, but also prevents damage to the leader-follower relationship.
-When employees believe their leader is biased for or against certain individuals, they no longer see their leader as fair, and the positive relationship between the leader and direct report is affected.
-Given that this positive relationship is needed for leaders to effectively motivate and manage their employees, avoiding using judgment can prevent long-lasting implications for the leader.
+Employees do not see their leader as fair when they believe their leader is biased for or against certain individuals.
+The positive relationship between the leader and direct report is impacted.
+Given that this positive relationship is needed for leaders to effectively motivate and manage their employees, avoiding judgment can prevent long-lasting implications for the leader.